Manage Windows Drivers Update with Intune

 Review and Approve Drivers

 Once the scan is completed and data syncs with Intune, you will see the number of drivers to review.
-Click on xx to review under Drivers to review column.
+Click on the <x to review> column under Drivers to review column.

 You will now see two tabs, Recommended drivers and Other drivers.
 The latest driver updates published by the driver publisher are visible on the Recommended Drivers page.